jbcoe/polymorphic_value/draft.md

 ## TL;DR

-Add a class template, `indirect<T>`, to the standard library to support free-store-allocated objects with value-like semantics.
+Add a class template, `polymorphic_value<T>`, to the standard library to support free-store-allocated objects with value-like semantics.

 ## Introduction

-The class template, `indirect`, confers value-like semantics on a free-store allocated object.
-An `indirect<T>` may hold a an object of a class publicly derived from T, and copying the indirect<T> will copy the object of the derived type.
+The class template, `polymorphic_value`, confers value-like semantics on a free-store allocated object.
+An `polymorphic_value<T>` may hold a an object of a class publicly derived from T, and copying the polymorphic_value<T> will copy the object of the derived type.

 ## Motivation: Composite objects